-The process in Oakland was focused on how to spend community development block grant funds which are federal funds that a city receives for programs and services for capital improvement to serve low to moderate income communities.
-In Oakland, the focus of the process was really engaging low in come residents in setting the priorities for these funds.
-In a lot of cities we work in, there's a federal requirement that when allocating PB funds there should be some sort of engagement process.
+The process in Oakland was focused on how to spend Community Development Block Grant (CDGB) funds which are federal funds that a city receives for programs and services for capital improvement to serve low to moderate income communities.
+In Oakland, the focus of the process was really engaging low income residents in setting the priorities for these funds.
+In a lot of cities we work in, there's a federal requirement that when allocating CDBG funds there should be some sort of engagement process.

 Participatory Budgeting process underway in Oakland, California.

 In a lot of cities this public engagement requirement has been largely meaningless, and in Oakland, historically there has been a much more robust channel for having a community voice over the funds.
 In every council district, there are resident district boards to make recommendations to the city on how these funds should be spent.
 Over the last 15 years or so, CDGB allocation for Housing and Urban Development funds has been getting smaller and the city has fewer resources available to these resident boards.
 So in a lot of council districts, there has been many years since the board met and no one was on the board.
 The city was really interested in looking to PB as a way to revitalize these district boards and resident engagement on how it is spent.
 The results have been released in an RFP [request for proposals] on the city's website.
 Some of the winning projects include apprenticeship and job training for youth, a number of different projects around homelessness and safe routes to schools programs, lighting and safety improvements in Chinatown, and community gardens.